jheise/grafana_prometheus_stack/README.md

-# Graphana Prometheus
+# Grafana Prometheus
 -------------------------------------------------------------------------------

-COMPOSE FILE TO DEPLOY GRAPHANA AND PROMETHEUS
+COMPOSE FILE TO DEPLOY GRAFANA AND PROMETHEUS